-You should not donate blood during the trial or take part in other studies that involve blood sampling or the administration of drugs or vaccines, including trials testing other interventions for COVID-19.
+You should not donate blood for 3 months after the last vaccine has been administered or take part in other studies that involve blood sampling or the administration of drugs or vaccines, including trials testing other interventions for COVID-19.
 If during the trial you require any vaccinations for health, travel, or occupational reasons, you should inform the Investigators beforehand.
 We will discuss with you the most appropriate time to receive them.